bartonhammond/snowflake/README.md

 ```

 ### Using Parse Server
+This **Snowflake Parse Heroku Server** is Open Source.
+It can run either locally or on **Heroku**.
+For your convince a server is running at: [https://snowflake-parse.herokuapp.com/parse](https://snowflake-parse.herokuapp.com/parse)

+Please refer to [https://github.com/bartonhammond/snowflake-parse-heroku](https://github.com/bartonhammond/snowflake-parse-heroku) for more information about the code and instructions for installation and setup of the server.

+#### The following instructions are for the client
 * Copy the ```src/lib/config.example.js``` to ```src/lib/config.js```.
 * **Note**: the `.gitignore` includes `config.js` from being committed to GitHub
 * Set `parseLocal` to true if you are running a local instance of parse-server